Investing

 Private credit investing entails lending money to private companies or individuals in exchange for a fixed rate of return.
 These are considered high-risk loans, as you’re working with those unable to get a traditional bank loan.

-The most common types of private credit investing include merchant cash advances, working capital loans, and hard money loans.
-These loans are secured by collateral — such as real estate, inventory, or equipment — and have relatively short durations of anywhere from three months to six years.
+The most common types of private credit investing include merchant cash advances, working capital loans and hard money loans.
+These loans are secured by collateral — such as real estate, inventory or equipment — and have relatively short durations of anywhere from three months to six years.

 #3.
-Wine
+Farmland

 Farmland has a very low correlation with stocks.
 It’s also considered a classic inflation hedge, as real estate and food both tend to rise during inflationary periods.